IFRCGo/ifrc-covid-dataviz/README.md

 1. Run `npm build` to package and minify the project into the build folder.
 2. Add the following 'homepage' attribute to package.json. "homepage": "http://ifrcgo.github.io/ifrc-covid-dataviz/build",
 3. Push/commit to GitHub
-4. Point GitHub Pages to branch main
+4. Ensure GitHub Pages points to brances main
 5. Navigate to http://ifrcgo.github.io/ifrc-covid-dataviz/build

 OR